AylaJones/10043/_includes/pages/texts/en/support/donation.md

 - Donation record on WeChat: [https://10043.org/en/donations_wxpay](https://10043.org/en/donations_wxpay)
 - Contact us: susong177@outlook.com

-**Meanwhile, we are working on providing a more accessible fundraising platform for supporters outside the China and it would be released soon.
+**Meanwhile, we are working on providing a more accessible fundraising platform for supporters outside the China and it would be released very soon.
 Please stay tuned and thank you for your support!**